M-o-a-T/moat-kv/docs/source/tutorial.rst

 Persistent storage
 ==================

-DistKV keeps everything in memory (for now).
+MoaT-KV keeps everything in memory (for now).
 If you want your data to survive a power outage, you might want to tell your server to save them::

-   $ distkv client log dest /var/local/lib/distkv.$(date +%Y%m%d).state
+   $ moat.kv client log dest /var/local/lib/moat.kv.$(date +%Y%m%d).state

 This command writes the current state to this file.
 The server keeps the file open and appends new records to it.
 The ``log dest`` has options to